-Post sun, rehydrate from tip to toe with a highly emollient moisturizer.
+Post sun, rehydrate from tip to toe with a highly emollient moisturizer.4.
+Licking your lips

 Without oil glands to help protect the thin, outer layer of skin, lips are easily prone to feeling dry and chapped.
 Licking your lips won’t do any good; enzymes in saliva can actually dry out and break down the skin’s outermost protective barrier as it evaporates.

-Your solution: Stash every bag, car, drawer, bathroom countertop, and bedside table with your favorite lip balm.
+Your solution: Stash every bag, car, drawer, bathroom countertop, and bedside table with your favorite lip balm.5.
+Hand sanitizer

 Hand sanitizer and frequent hand-washing is a must.
 Unfortunately, keeping germ-free has its costs.
 Alcohol content in sanitizers can dry out your hands and make nails brittle, and most hand soaps can leave skin parched.

 Your solution: Switch out your current soap for something milder.
 A gentle formula – like this one that’s designed with sensitive skin in mind – can thoroughly cleanse without drying out skin.
-After sanitizing or cleansing, rehydrate with a hand cream to restore and lock in moisture.
+After sanitizing or cleansing, rehydrate with a hand cream to restore and lock in moisture.6.
+Hot water

 We get it: few things feel better than a long, hot shower.
 But when it comes down to business, hot showers just aren’t good for you.
 It strips skin of natural protective oils, leaving it tight and dry.
 Couple hot water with winter air and indoor heating, and you’ll be left feeling uncomfortable and irritated.